Image Image Image Image Image Image Image Image Image Image

 Perhaps, the primary reason for this is the seeming inexperience of new entrepreneurs.
 Having a budget is a prime responsibility of any business owner.
 Unfortunately, not many see the critical nature of running within a set budget.
 It, therefore, explains why some SMEs use up the little capital they have to oversee miscellaneous expenses.
 Moreover, those who manage to make some profit fail to separate that revenue from petty cash.
 Additionally, some SMEs owners continue to keep company and personal monies in one account.
 This, unfortunately, gives rise to the misappropriation of funds.
 Hopefully, the tide will change for the better as more small businesses improve on their financial operations.

+But it often goes beyond that.
+Thinking that all costs as necessary without setting a proper budget and staying within it can be costly.
+This is where looking for cheaper alternatives is always important.
+With warehouse robotics taking the place of manual labor or even finding more affordable suppliers, there are always options to help an SME stay on budget.
 In the long run, when it’s time for accounting and auditing, these businesses are found wanting.
 Budget keeping is good for business and, as a matter of fact, for all financial areas of life.
 It becomes a working document that helps to analyse business expenditures.
 Indeed, it is a challenging situation that needs constant addressing.
 Hopefully, as it becomes a topical business issue, more SMEs will join the discussion on the importance of budget setting and staying within limits.

 3. Inadequate planning for unforeseen business expenses